Different Strokes for Different Folks

 - Trish Hickling Beckman is a nurse midwife and hospital administrator.
 In her professional capacity she is responsible for all clinical and financial operations of the women’s division of a non-profit community hospital.
 In her leisure time she enjoys theatre in Asheville and spends most of her free evenings with different local theatre companies.
 She has long wished for more socially provocative themes on stage and is thrilled to support Different Strokes! as a founding board member.
 Trish’s socially provocative credentials include being a member of the lesbian community, being in an interracial gay marriage and extensive travel to third-world countries.
 Trish is bilingual in English and Spanish.

 - Scott Bean is thrilled to serve on DSPAC’s board of directors.
-He has been seen acting about town for the past 3 years with the Montford Park Players (The Importance of Being Earnest, Troilus and Cressida, The Real Inspector Hound, The Patient, Comedy of Errors, Double Falsehood, Julius Caesar, Romeo and Juliet), Brevard Little Theatre (The Mousetrap) and the Magnetic Theatre (Brief Encounters).
-For DSPAC he has acted in Love!
+He has been seen acting about town for the past 3 years with the Montford Park Players (The Importance of Being Earnest, Troilus and Cressida, The Real Inspector Hound, The Patient, Comedy of Errors, Double Falsehood, Julius Caesar, Romeo and Juliet, and Othello), Brevard Little Theatre (The Mousetrap) and the Magnetic Theatre (Brief Encounters).
+For Different Strokes! he has acted in Love!
 Valour!
-Compassion! and The Laramie Project, co-directed A Lesson Before Dying and is directing Romeo Loves Juliet: A Modern Love Story.
+Compassion! and The Laramie Project, co-directed A Lesson Before Dying and directed Romeo Loves Juliet: A Modern Love Story.